vishvanath45/Newscrape/README.md

 #### Using `BeautifulSoup`
 Reusing `the-hindu.py` is the best option to start writing a new parser for a news source.

+Also add details of the source in `sources.py`.

 ### Mandatory functions
 You will have to keep a `get_headlines(url)` function in the python module else running `update-db.py` will throw error.
 For consistency you can keep `get_headline_details` and `get_content` also which are used to find headline details and news content respectively.